mcygorek/ACE/README.md

 Try running examples, e.g.
 > ACE ACE/examples/JCP2024/Fig5/phonon_assisted.param

+#### Python bindings

+The ACE library provides Python bindings via pybind11.
+To install this, run

+> sudo apt install python3-pybind11

+and in the ACE directory

+> make pybind

-or the python examples in the pybind subdirectories, e.g.,
+You can check out the python examples in the ACE/pybind subdirectory, e.g.,
 > python3 /PATH_TO/ACE/pybind/06_cQED.py
 but be sure to edit the second line and replace the /.../ by /PATH_TO/

+#### Jupyter notebooks

+sudo apt install python3.12-venv python3 -m venv ACE_env
+source ACE_env/bin/activate
+pip install matplotlib jupyter

 ### MSYS2: